HarperDB/nextjs/README.md

 Enables Next.js dev mode.
 Defaults to `false`.

-### `installCommand: string`

-Specify an install command.
-Defaults to `npm install`.

-> Note: the extension will skip installing dependencies if it detects a `node_modules` folder in the application component.

 ### `port: number`

 Specify a port for the Next.js server.
-Defaults to `9926`.
+Defaults to the HarperDB default port (generally `9926`).

 ### `prebuilt: boolean`

 When enabled, the extension will look for a `.next` directory in the root of the component and skip executing the `buildCommand`.
 Defaults to `false`.

-### `subPath: string`
+### `port: number`

-Specify a sub path to route requests from.
-For example, with `subPath: 'harperdb'`, any requests within the Next.js app to that path, such as `/harperdb/image.png`, will be rerouted to `/image.png`.
-Defaults to `''`.
+Specify a secure port for the Next.js server.
+Defaults to the HarperDB default secure port.

 ## CLI